 - 1. For challenges to exam questions/items, please refer to testing decorum below. - 2.
 For other non-content and non-dissertation concerns, students should take their concerns to: - a.
 Academic advisors - b.
-Dean of Graduate Studies - c.
+Dean of Graduate School of Biomedical Science - c.
 Student Promotion and Graduation committee - 3.
 For concerns related to their dissertation, students should take their concerns to: - a.
 Committee Chair - b.
-Dean of Graduate Studies - c.
+Dean of Graduate School of Biomedical Science - c.
 Student Promotion and Graduation committee